 The street food market opens its doors on weekends and weekday afternoons, from Moroccan to Caribbean, English to Italian, there are so many delicious offerings here, you definitely won't leave hungry.
 On Fridays and Thursdays they often have events with live music, so you can make an evening of it.

 2. Soak up the Sights in Clifton

 Bristol has lots of small neighbourhoods around the city centre, each with a unique character and different feel.
 Clifton, as you probably already know, is home to Bristol's iconic suspension bridge, but there's so much more to explore.
 Its home to some of Bristol's best pubs and restaurants, the White Lion bar, part of the Avon Gorge hotel, boasts the best views over the suspension bridge.
 Why not take a walk over Clifton Downs and then stop for a bite to eat?
-If you're not peckish you could visit the zoo, or go for a swim at Bristol's very own Lido.

 3. Watch a film